openstack/heat-specs/specs/liberty/type-in-attributes-schema.rst

 Currently there is no way to find out what is the type of attribute returned by the get_attr function.
 This makes it difficult for the template authors to figure out what type of value will be returned.
-Indexing and Mapping on the attributes also becomes a issue without the knowledge of the attribute type.
+Indexing and Mapping on the attributes also becomes an issue without the knowledge of the attribute type.

 Proposed change
 ===============